 By 1612 the Virginia Company managed to receive a third charter which extended the boundaries of their Virginia colony to include Bermuda.
-This opened the way for official settlement and shortly afterwards St George’s was built and occupied.
+This opened the way for official settlement and shortly afterwards settlers built and occupied St George’s.

 Although often forgotten as a colony compared to mainland North America, the Bermudian economy thrived as tobacco served as the cash crop.
-The colony was also known for its ship building and dominance of trade, particularly in salt.
+The colony also gained prominence for its ship building and dominance of trade, particularly in salt.

 In 1615, ownership eventually transferred to The Somers Isles Company, which continued to administer the colony for the next several decades.